talwrii/twitter-exodus/readme.md

 * * Firing a lot of people [some claim with insufficient notice](https://www.latimes.com/entertainment-arts/story/2022-11-04/twitter-layoffs-employee-tweets-elon-musk)
 * This represents an opportunity for some new form of communication to develop
 * The new form of communication like mastodon might be more independent or have benefits outside of those on twitter
+* Other people are doing ([apparently half a million](https://mastodon.social/@Gargron/109300967725833789) in Oct/Nov 2022) it and it might exciting and enjoyable.

 ## Reasons not to leave twitter